pfptcommunity/ser-certbot-deploy/README.md

 ## Deploy name

-`--deploy-name` controls only the destination filename base used by SER.
+`--deploy-name` controls only the destination filename base used by the SER connector.

 It does not change: